 Here are some of the things that interest me in no particular order:

-Beauty, Culture, Psychology, Coping Mechanisms, Dissociative Disorders, Feminism in the 21st century, Gender, Religion, Atheism, Spirituality, Buddhism, Books, Media, Parenting, Sex, Sexuality, Writing, Ethics, Morality, Sociopathy, Empathy, Power Dynamics, Control, Deviance, Virginity, Femininity, Masculinity, Performative Identity, Personal Identity, Adaptation, Relationships, Justice, Existential Quandaries, Other Minds, Personal Responsibility, Cultural Analysis, Literary Criticism, Food, TV, Movies, Social Media, San Francisco, New York, Hollywood, London, Motherhood, Fairy Tales, Truth, Lies, Gray Areas, Fiction, Essays, Integrity, Recovery, Duality, Art, Discipline and Things Other People Say That Are Terribly Clever.
+Books, Perception, Culture, Psychology, Coping Mechanisms, Dissociative Disorders, Feminism in the 20th and 21st century, Gender, Religion, Atheism, Spirituality, Buddhism, Books (again), Media, Parenting, Sex, Sexuality, Writing, Ethics, Morality, Sociopathy, Empathy, Power Dynamics, Control, Deviance, Virginity, the Gothic Novel, Femininity, Masculinity, the 19th century novel, Performative Identity, Personal Identity, Adaptation, Relationships, Justice, Existential Quandaries, Other Minds, Personal Responsibility, Cultural Analysis, Beauty, Knitting, Literary Criticism, Food, TV, Movies, Gardening, San Francisco, New York, Hollywood, London, Motherhood, Fairy Tales, Ghost Stories, Truth, Lies, Gray Areas, Fiction, Essays, Integrity, Recovery, Duality, Art, Integrity, Books (again, again) and Things Other People Say That Are Terribly Clever.

 This isn’t a complete list because the world is a big and interesting place.
 There’s always room for more.